david-allan-jones/sizzle.io/README.md

 ## Contact

-If you have any questions for me, feel free to contact me through my website at [my website](https://www.davidjonesdev.com/contact).
+If you have any questions for me, feel free to contact me through [my website](https://www.davidjonesdev.com/contact).